jsdclxvi/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!